ryanlintott/LookingGlassUI/README.md

 # LookingGlassUIExample
 Check out the [example app](https://github.com/ryanlintott/LookingGlassUIExample) to see how you can use this package in your iOS app.

-# Installation
+# Installation and Usage
 1. In Xcode go to `File -> Add Packages`
 2. Paste in the repo's url: `https://github.com/ryanlintott/LookingGlassUI` and select main branch or select by version.

-# Usage
-Import the package using `import LookingGlassUI`
+3. Import the package using `import LookingGlassUI`

 # Platforms
 This package is compatible with iOS 13 or later.
 It's technically compatible with macOS 10.15 or later but hasn't been tested.